noclueumbreon/AXMS/docs/unkillable/axe's design document.md

 - Circular protrusion on left breast is an extended armor compartment for the power core of the mech.
 Power core can be ejected if necessary.
 - Pilot gets in via the hatch above the "AXMS" plate.
 - Enough space in the head for a repair bay.
+- [ ] Bomb vest collar to protect neck joints.
+- [ ] Make more obviously "handmade"/"custom made".
+This is an experimental variation of AXE, after all.
+- [ ]